Individual Taxpayer Identification Number (ITIN)

 How to Apply

-There are different options to apply for an ITIN as specified below.
-ISSP does not recommend one process over the other, it is the responsibility of the student to make a decision on which option they would like to follow in order to submit their application to the IRS.
+Submitting an ITIN application to the IRS can occur in various ways, listed below.
+ISSP does not recommend one process over the other.
+Instead, it is the student’s responsibility to select which option they would like to follow.

 Please note: ISSP advisors are not tax experts and are legally prohibited from giving you tax advice.
 It is your responsibility to determine how to complete IRS Forms.